sailfish009/openstructure/modules/mol/mm/doc/interaction.rst

 --------------------------------------------------------------------------------

 Every Interaction is linked to one particular *FuncType* describing the types of interactions supported by OpenStructure.
-There are a 15 possible values with Invalid defining an unknown interaction:
+There are 15 possible values with Invalid defining an unknown interaction:

   HarmonicBond, HarmonicAngle, UreyBradleyAngle, PeriodicDihedral,